Table of Contents

 FAQs About Is Rice Paper Gluten Free

-Is there gluten in rice wrappers?
+Is there gluten in rice paper?

 What is rice paper made of?